Here’s everything you need to know for the June 7 election in San Bernardino County.

-No form of ID is needed to vote in person.
-The list of polling places is available, and your designated polling location for Voting Day is determined by your .
-Any voter can cast their ballot early at the San Bernardino County Registrar of Voters Office starting on August 16, or at one of six Early Voting locations as early as September 7.
-You are not required to bring your Vote-by-Mail ballot to your polling location if you prefer to cast your ballot in person, but it is strongly encouraged.
+No form of ID is needed to cast your vote in person.
+You are not required to bring your Vote-by-Mail ballot to your polling location if you prefer to cast your ballot in person, but it is highly encouraged.
+Early voting begins on May 9, 2022.
 Click here for a list of polling places.
 Click here for a list of Early Vote locations.

 The Registrar of Voters office provides the Voter Information Guide in an accessible format on the Voter Profile page.
-The official ballot for the September 14, 2021, Special Recall Election will be available through the Remote Accessible Vote-by-Mail portal beginning Monday, August 16.
 For accessibility questions, call (909) 387-8300 or visit https://www.sbcountyelections.com/Voting.aspx

 County Website: https://www.sbcountyelections.com/